Community Food Bank

 Southern Frontenac Community Services is a member of the Ontario Association of Food Banks.
 Membership means that we adhere to nutritional guidelines, and will benefit from any potential corporate donations, and grant opportunities offered through the network.

 Donations of food or cash are always appreciated.
-Items most in need include: cereal, chunky soup, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
-Monetary donations for perishable items such as milk, fruit and vegetables are always welcome.
+Items most in need include: children's snacks, peanut butter, canned meats and fish, pork and beans, pasta sauce, canned stew and chili, soda crackers, mac and cheese, and juice.
+Monetary donations for perishable items such as milk, fruit and vegetables are always appreciated. soap, shampoo are always welcome.
+Hygiene items such as soap, shampoo, diapers and baby wipes are also appreciated.

 Thank you for all of your community support.